 Q: Will lemons keep cats away from my plants?

 A: This is quite an effective trick when it comes to protecting your plants from the sharp claws and curiosity of cats.
-Most felines hate citrus scents, so a few peels can act as potent deterrents for protecting delicate plant material.
-A few lemon peels sprinkled around the base of your plants go a long way to offending cats’ sensitive noses.
+A few lemon peels sprinkled around the base of your plants might go a long way to offending cats’ sensitive noses.
 However, before attempting this, make sure your cat is not wont to consume citrus products.